 Looking to go off grid and power your house with a solar energy system?
-If you plan on using appliances and lights that use AC (alternating current) electricity you will need an inverter.
-Solar panels convert sunlight directly into DC electricity which is then stored in deep cycle batteries.
-In an off-grid solar system it’s the job of an inverter to convert the DC electricity to AC electricity.
+If you plan on using appliances and lights that use AC (Alternating Current) electricity, you will need an off-grid inverter.
+Solar panels convert sunlight directly into DC electricity, which is then stored in deep cycle batteries.
+In an off-grid solar system it’s the job of a solar inverter to convert the DC electricity to AC electricity.

 Do you have questions about what inverter is best for your off-grid system?
 Click or call 877-878-4060 to talk to an altE solar expert and learn more.Read more +

 We offer a wide variety of off-grid solar inverters from modified sine wave inverters that are best for simple systems to pure sine wave inverters that necessary for electronics and inductive loads.
 And we have huge selection of sizes from 100 Watts all the way up to 7000 Watt off-grid inverters.

 What's the difference between a modified and pure sine wave off-grid inverter?
 Read more below or check out the inverter section of our series on going off-grid.

 Modified sine wave off-grid inverters are a perfect choice if you are putting together a DIY emergency solar kit, or a cabin with modest electrical needs.
 Any more modern electronic loads like a HD television, or something with a high electrical surge, likely aren’t good choices for modified sine wave inverters.